mandrewcito/devto/SerilogDotnet/ConsoleDotnetcoreSerilog/doc/post.md

 ---
-title: Playing with serilog and aspnetcore
+title: Playing with serilog and dotnetcore
 published: true
-description: Serilog configuration via appsettings.json in aspnetcore 3.1
+description: This post includes Serilog configuration via appsettings.json in dotnet core 3.1.
+Also includes filtering, sub loggers and sinks.
-tags: aspnetcore, serilog, expressions, appsettings
+tags: tutorial, serilog, dotnet, csharp
+series: dotnet serilog tutorial
 ---

 Logging it's a must on any application.
 Making a simmilitude with the [journalism](https://en.wikipedia.org/wiki/Five_Ws) when a event appears on our application,  we need to answer some questions before writing it  This is not strict at all but that i try to say is that an event alone means nothing, we need enrich it with some context.
 With that a log line will be more usefull: